How Much Does a Tractor Cost?

 Understanding Commodity Price Trends

-The Evolution of the Bulldozer and What It Means for Farmers Today
+The Evolution of the Bulldozer and Its Importance for Farmers Today

 Who Invented the Bulldozer?